rankoo12/hate-speech-reddit/docs/plan.md

 timestamp

+URL/permalink

-Collect items newer than 60 days (approximately 2 months).
+Convert timestamps to datetimes and keep only items newer than 60 days (approximately 2 months).

-Stop when items fall outside the time window.
+Stop when items fall outside the time window or when there are no more pages.

 Save as UserPost dataclasses.

 3. Risk Scoring Methodology
    3.1 Post-Level Scoring

+For each Post.text:

+Preprocessing:

+- Lowercasing.
+- Basic tokenization (split on whitespace and punctuation).

 Features include:

 Violent keywords

-Hate keywords
+Hate/offensive keywords and slurs

-Intensity modifiers
+Intensity modifiers (for example: must, should, deserve)

-Threat patterns
+Threat patterns (for example: "I will kill", "we should bomb", "they deserve to die")

 All-caps ratio

-Keyword density
+Keyword density (multiple strong terms in short text)

 Scoring algorithm:

 Weighted sum of features, normalized to [0, 1].

-Produce a breakdown for explanation purposes.
+Produce a breakdown (which features contributed) for explanation purposes.

 3.2 User-Level Scoring

-Take the user’s last 60 days of posts and comments.
+Take the user’s last 60 days of posts and comments (all UserPost items).

 Compute: